chrisvanfossen/chrisvanfossen.github.com/_posts/2013/2013-02-24-linode-vs-digitalocean.md

 From what I’ve read, most reviewers have dismissed the fact that Linode offers 4 cores and DigitalOcean only offers 1.
 Just seems like a no brainer that there’s an advantage by having more cores especially considering that many packages do take advantage of the additional cores (nginx, fastcgi/fpm, memcached).

+**Amendment 03/01/2013:** I’m not sure if I missed this originally or if it was recently added, but DigitalOcean does offer plans with additional cores.
+I’m quite impressed as they are maxing out at 24 cores on their largest plan.
+Linode has always been 4 cores on all plans (and no way to add in additional cores as an extra).

 ## Scripting

 Keep in mind, I don’t actually use it, but Linode offers StackScripts for automating server builds.
 From what I saw DigitalOcean did not have such a system, but they do have an API (as does Linode).